How Any Sports Fan Can Enjoy NASCAR

-Understandably, you don’t want to come in rooting for a front runner like six-time defending championship Jimmie Johnson.
-Everyone in the line at the local Wal-Mart is a Dale Earnhardt, Jr. fan and knowing Jeff Gordon was once called “The Rainbow Warrior” is kind of freaky.
+Understandably, you don’t want to come in rooting for a front runner like seven-time defending champion Jimmie Johnson.
+Everyone in the line at the local Wal-Mart is a Dale Earnhardt, Jr. fan and former stars like Jeff Gordon and Tony Stewart have stepped away from the sport.
 We have some other recommendations for your rooting interests…

 Kenseth has been a Gunaxin favorite since we met him back in 2011 when he drove the Crown Royal car.
-He has since bounced around between a few teams and unfortunately didn’t find much success last season.
-Still, the 41 year old has 31 career wins and won the championship back in 2003.
+He has since bounced around between a few teams and he finished 5th in the Sprint Cup Standings last year.
+The 44 year old has 38 career wins and won the championship back in 2003.

-Denny Hamlin drives the #11 FedEx car for Joe Gibbs racing and has 24 career victories.
-He finished 3rd for the Spring Cup Championship last year, and is the type of guy who could break through at any moment.
+Denny Hamlin drives the #11 Toyota for Joe Gibbs racing and has 29 career victories.
+He finished 6th for the Sprint Cup Championship last year, and is the type of guy who could break through at any moment.
 We also interviewed Hamlin a few years back so he has Gunaxin ties.

 RACES TO WATCH

 The field at Daytona and Talladega Superspeedway gets bunched together because of the restrictor plate used to reduce horsepower.
 Why reduce horsepower?
 Running in packs makes aerodynamics a huge deal.
 By bumping another car and running together toe to nail, drivers can gain or lose a dozen or more spots in a single lap.
 However, not everyone plays nice.
 One false move can cause “The Big One” collecting a number of cars in a large wreck.